amirmasoudabdol/Bilbo/docs/examples/esther_first_year.md

 As we discussed, selective reporting is being applied using the decision strategy module.
 The Researcher will either select the only available outcome if there is only one primary outcome (ie., no selective reporting), or she will select an outcome with minimum *p*-value in the presence of selective reporting, line 4.

 In cases where the Researcher is equipped with optional stopping, she will decide to apply the method if the selected outcome is not significant, line 5.
-Finally, if optional stopping has been applied more than once on a study, the last results will be selected, line 6.
+Finally, if optional stopping has been applied more than once on a study, the last result will be selected, line 6.

 !!! decisionstrategy "Configuration: _Decision Strategy_"
     === "2 Conditions"